JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

  :Oranges_4
 ```

-## Make your own
+## Make your own ColorScheme

-Of course you can easily make your own ColorScheme objects by building an array:
+You can easily make your own ColorScheme objects by building an array:

 ```
+using Colors
 grays = ColorScheme([RGB{Float64}(i, i, i) for i in 0:0.1:1.0])
 ```